 North East Water

 Subsequently, Oxley required a treatment capability that matched the unique needs of the town.
-A water treatment plant was devised that included sand filters, treatment, and then pumped to an elevated tank for storage.
+A water treatment plant was devised that included sand filters, treatment, and pumped to an elevated tank for storage.
 7.5 kilometres of mains have been laid to feed the town.

 Similarly, a system was needed to address sewerage, with Oxley on septic tanks until 2013.
 In 2005, the Rural City of Wangaratta nominated Oxley (amongst other towns) for the provision of reticulated sewerage under the Victorian Government’s Small Town Sewerage Program.
 The scheme linked wastewater to the Wangaratta sewerage system, and North East Water worked with Oxley to ensure affordability.
 The scheme was eventually completed in 2013.